 For that reason, the denser the grass, the better, when it comes to a household with pets.
 You should look for a density of above 16 thousand stitches for every square metre as a minimum, but ideally, 18 thousand stitches for every square metre is a good amount.

-As a general rule, look for practical factors ahead of aesthetics.
-Of course, you can have grass that looks great, and that performs well, but if you get the practical aspects right first, you’ll be in an excellent position to select an aesthetic that is perfect for your pets in every other way.
+As a general rule, look for practical factors before cosmetic ones.
+Of course, you can have fake grass that looks great but also performs well.
+If you get the practical aspects right first, you’ll be in an excellent position to select a nice looking fake grass that’s perfect for your pets to run around and roll on.

 Caring For Artificial Grass When You Have A Dog!